2 cups all-purpose flour

 Spoon about 1 tbsp of goat cheese onto each round, then a couple tbsp of prepared blueberries, onto the center of each round, then fold dough in half enclosing the filling.
 Press the edges together to seal, then crimp either with your fingers or a fork.
 Transfer empanadas to prepared baking sheet.

-There should be enough empanada dough for 16 empanadas.
-Brush each empanada with egg wash and using a fork poke holes into each empanada.
-Sprinkle top of empanadas with a bit of Turbinado sugar.
+There should be enough dough for 16 empanadas.
+Brush each empanada with egg wash and using a fork poke holes into each round.
+Sprinkle top of each with a bit of Turbinado sugar.

 Bake for 15 to 18 minutes or until empanadas or golden brown.